TRIQS/triqs_0.x/doc/developer_manual/mctools/overview.rst

 in ``M``.
 The other method ``collect_results`` is usually called just once at the very end of the simulation, see below.
 It is meant to do the final operations that are needed to have your result.
-Here it just needs to divide ``M`` by ``Z``.
+Here it just needs to divide ``M`` by ``Z`` and prints the result on the screen.
 Note that, it takes the MPI communicator as an argument, meaning that you can easily do MPI operations here.
 This makes sense because the accumulation will have taken place independently on all nodes and this is the good moment to gather the information from all the nodes.
 This is why you see reduce operations on the master node here.

 Starting the Monte Carlo simulation